 PATRICIA EUNJI KIM

-She writes and researches on art, cultural heritage, and women from the ancient world to the present.
+She writes and researches on art, archaeology, cultural heritage, and women from the ancient world to the present.
 Currently, she is writing a book on the art and archaeology of Hellenistic queens and royal women, and developing a project on women and public art.

 Committed to public access and engagement, she has experimented with research and curatorial methods that create open knowledge communities and foster open access.
 To that end, she has collaborated with artists, scientists, and experts in civic tech and data to develop art installations and tell stories through analog and digital media.
 Patricia co-directs Data Refuge and co-hosts a podcast called Data Remediations.
 She is also the Communications Director and Assistant Curator at Monument Lab.

 She is editor of one forthcoming book, Timescales: Ecological Temporalities Across Disciplines (University of Minnesota Press, 2020), and author of a forthcoming article on women and cultural heritage (Archaeological Papers of the American Anthropological Association, 2020).

 Her work has received grants and awards from the National Geographic Foundation, the Penn Program in Environmental Humanities, Kolb Society, among others.
 Publicly engaged, her work has also featured (selections) on MonumentLab, Newsworks, the Washington Post, The New York Times, and France24.